Examples for the standard conjecture of Hodge type: Preliminaries

 where $V_\sigma = \{ v \in V| \; \ell \cdot v = \sigma(\ell)v \}$ is an eigenline for the action of $L$.
 On top of that, \cite[I, \S 1]{mum} gives us the Hodge decomposition:

-where $^*$ refers to duality and $\overline \cdot$ refers to complex conjugation. \\ Hence, the eigenlines for the action of $L$ on $H^1(A)$ are of $2$ kinds: the eigenlines which are in the $H^{1,0}(A)$ corresponds to the characters $\sigma \in \Phi$ and the eigenlines which are in the $H^{0,1}(A)$ corresponds to the characters $\sigma \in \overline \Phi$. \end{remark} The following proposition has been used by Shimura and Taniyama in \cite{ST61}, and it is useful to link phenomena in characteristic $0$ and in characteristic $p$ in presence of complex multiplication.
+where $^*$ refers to duality and $\overline \cdot$ refers to complex conjugation. \\ Hence, the eigenlines for the action of $L$ on $H^1(A)$ are of $2$ kinds: the eigenlines which are in the $H^{1,0}(A)$ corresponds to the characters $\sigma \in \Phi$ and the eigenlines which are in the $H^{0,1}(A)$ corresponds to the characters $\sigma \in \overline \Phi$. \end{remark} \begin{definition} A $p$-adic field is a finite extension $K$ of $\Qp$.
+We will denote by $\mathcal O_K$ the ring of elements of $K$ which are integral over $\Zp$.
+The ring $\mathcal O_K$ has a unique maximal ideal $\frk p$, and the residue field $\mathcal O_K/\frk p$ is a finite field. \end{definition} The following proposition has been used by Shimura and Taniyama in \cite{ST61}, it will provide us information on Weil numbers using information of Hodge theoretic nature.
 For a proof, see \cite[Lemma 5]{tat71}. \begin{proposition}[Shimura-Taniyama's formula] Let $K$ be a $p$-adic field with integer ring $\mathcal O_K$ whose residue field is of cardinal $q_0$.
-Fix $\Qpbar$ an algebraic closure of $K$, and $\mathcal A$ an abelian scheme over $\mathcal O_K$ with CM by a field $L$ with CM-type $\Phi$.
-For each place $v$ of $L$ over $p$, let us denote $H_v$ the subset of $\Hom(L, \Qpbar)$ of maps which factors through the completion $L \to L_v$, and $\Phi_v = \Phi \cap H_v$.
+Fix an algebraic closure $\Qpbar$ of $K$, and an abelian scheme $\mathcal A$ over $\mathcal O_K$ with CM by a field $L$ with CM-type $\Phi$.
+For each place $v$ of $L$ over $p$, let us denote by $H_v$ the subset of $\Hom(L, \Qpbar)$ of maps which factors through the completion $L \to L_v$, and $\Phi_v = \Phi \cap H_v$.
 Then there exists $\pi \in L$ which induces the Frobenius of the special fiber of $\mathcal A$ and such that for all place $v | p$ in $L$ we have:

-\end{proposition} The abelian varieties of this paper will be constructed by the following theorem \cite[Lemma 4]{tat71}, central in Honda--Tate theory. \begin{theorem} Let $L$ be a CM-field and $\Phi$ be a CM-type for $L$.
-There exists a $p$-adic field $K$ and an abelian scheme $\mathcal A$ of CM-type $(L, \Phi)$ defined over the ring of integers $\mathcal O_K$. \end{theorem} We will now use the language of motives, for more precisions see \cite{and04} and \cite[\S 5.1]{OS11}.
-In the following, $S$ will be either a field, or $\mathcal O_K$ where $K$ is a $p$-adic field as in \Cref{conventions}. \begin{theorem}[Deninger, Murre \cite{DM91}] If $\mathcal A$ is an abelian scheme over $S$, we have motives
+\end{proposition} The abelian varieties of this paper will be constructed by the following theorem \cite[Lemma 4]{tat71}, central in Honda--Tate theory. \begin{theorem} Let $L$ be a CM-field and $\Phi$ be a CM-type for $L$ with values in $\overline{\bQ}_p$.
+There exist a $p$-adic field $K$, a morphism of $\Qp$-algebras $K \to \overline{\bQ}_p$ and a CM-abelian scheme $\mathcal A$ of CM-type $(L, \Phi)$ defined over the ring of integers $\mathcal O_K$. \end{theorem} We will now use the language of motives, for more precisions see \cite{and04} and \cite[\S 5.1]{OS11}.
+In the following, $S$ will be either $\Spec (C)$ where $C$ is a field, or $\Spec(\mathcal O_K)$ where $\mathcal O_K$ is the ring of integers of a $p$-adic field $K$.